chiwasushuba/JLABS_Assessment/README.md

-To run the monitorDisk.sh:
+To run the monitorDisk.sh

-First configure what directory you want in the bash itself put it in the target=" {here} " to monitor this part

-Option 1:
-bash monitorDisk.sh

-Option 2:
-wsl bash monitorDisk.sh
+just do ./monitorDisk.sh in the directory it's in.

+(Optional: You can also just make a cronjob):
+1.)
+Input this in terminal: crontab -e
+2.)
+Input this at the very bottom: 0 * * * * /directory/monitor_disk.sh >> /directory/disk_log.txt